 Seeing as Tron was based on a game programmer, Flynn who is transcended into the games he built and forced to play, I found it fitting to reference pictures with this article.

-Designers create the layout of the game by building the actual environment which the character will interact with throughout the game, placing ledges, obstacles and objects, making sure everything flows.
-The designers are responsible for building a playable story line, to do this they work with artists incorporating the games look to the overall layout.
+Designers create the layout of the game by building the actual environment in which the character will interact with throughout the game, placing ledges, obstacles and objects, making sure everything flows.
+The designers are responsible for building a playable storyline, to do this they work with artists incorporating the games look to the overall layout.